Frequently Asked Questions

 My grades this year have been disappointing.
 Should I still apply?

 Absolutely!
 Fifteen of the positions are determined solely on the basis of the writing component, which means that grades are not considered for those positions at all.
-For the rest of the positions, grades are but an aspect of the evaluation.
-We routinely accept applicants with average to very low grades, but with stellar personal statements and solid writing-component performance.
+For the rest of the positions, grades are only one aspect of the evaluation.
+We accept applicants with grades across the curve, who also have stellar personal statements and solid writing-component performance.

-I feel like my LPW teacher didn’t teach me Bluebooking as well as others.
+I am concerned that my LPW section did not provide as much training in Bluebooking as others.
 Should I be worried about the writing component or staffer work?

-The Bluebook exercise is weighted the least heavily out of all the application materials, so those whose teachers focused less on Bluebooking will not be disadvantaged in the application process.
+The Bluebook exercise is designed in such a way that it should not give any advantage to students whose LPW instructors focused more on Bluebooking.
+Moreover, the exercise receives less weight than other components of the application materials.
 With regard to staffer work, there is a steep Bluebook learning curve for all members, regardless of previous Bluebooking knowledge.
-Orientation training and immersion in the Bluebook the first few weeks of work will teach you everything you need to know to complete your staffer work with flying colors.
+Orientation training and immersion in the Bluebook during the first few weeks of work will teach you everything you need to know to complete your staffer work with flying colors.

 What if I have questions during the response period about the writing component?
 Who should I contact?

-Please direct questions about the Writing Component to the Executive Notes Editor, Alyssa Barnard (email@example.com), and all other questions, including questions about the application process, to the Editor-in-Chief, Dennis Fan (firstname.lastname@example.org).
+Please direct questions about the Writing Component to the Executive Notes Editor, Rebecca Yergin (email@example.com), and all other questions, including questions about the application process, to the Editor-in-Chief, Krystina Ho (firstname.lastname@example.org).

 Will ranking the Columbia Law Review first hurt my chances at making it onto another journal?